rockcrafters/chiselled-jre/README.md

 Java 17 in chiselled Ubuntu is built by running `jlink` with a base list of modules required for the runtime in a normal Ubuntu 22.04 Jammy container.
 The dependencies are chiselled and copied into a scratch container along with the generated Java runtime.

-As shown in the tables below the best space efficiency is achieved by Java 17 in chiselled Ubuntu with both approaches combined. `jlink` provides best space saving and it is further augmented by having only Java library dependencies in the resulting image.
+As shown in the tables below the best space efficiency is achieved by Java 17 in chiselled Ubuntu with both approaches combined. `jlink` provides the best space saving and it is further augmented by having only Java library dependencies in the resulting image.

 ### AMD64